m5lk3n/dotfiles/README.md

 This repo contains my current dotfiles that can be installed via `Makefile`.

-Personally, I use yet another Fedora 37 Workstation installation (e.g. [set up on my Pi 400](SETUP.md)) and macOS Ventura, both preferably with `zsh`.
-In addition to that, I use `bash` in different (cloud) environments for my work.
+Personally, I sometimes) use yet another Fedora 37 Workstation installation (e.g. [set up on my Pi 400](SETUP.md)) but mainly macOS Ventura, both preferably with `zsh`.
+In addition to that, I frequently use `bash` in different (cloud) environments for my work.

 The only common denominator is `vim`...